devdrops/php-fpm/README.md

 # Docker/PHP-FPM

-A Docker for both PHP && Composer.
+A Docker image for both PHP && Composer.

 ## Features